okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

     a threshold of <number> requests per <time-duration>.
 Please be warned these rate limits will be enforced in the near future.`

 2. In mid-May, we’ll enforce these new rate limits for all newly created orgs.
-For these new orgs, instead of alerts in your System log, the API calls exceeding the new rate-limits return an HTTP 429 error.
+For these new orgs, instead of alerts in your System log, the API calls exceeding the new rate limits return an HTTP 429 error.

-3. In early June, we'll enforce these new rate limits for all orgs, and instead of alerts in your System Log, the API calls exceeding the new rate-limits return an HTTP 429 error.
+3. In early June, we'll enforce these new rate limits for all orgs, and instead of alerts in your System Log, the API calls exceeding the new rate limits return an HTTP 429 error.

 For a full description of the new rate limits, see [API Rate Limit Improvements](https://support.okta.com/help/articles/Knowledge_Article/API-Rate-Limit-Improvements).<!-- OKTA-110472 -->